So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 5. Mughal Harems

 Harem was an important part of Mughal emperors’ private & family lives.
-Contrary to the popular perception, it served a lot bigger function than just housing emperors’ wives and female relatives.
+Contrary to popular perception, it served a lot bigger function than just housing emperors’ wives and female relatives.
 It was a forbidden place for “outsiders” but a town in itself replete with markets, madrasas, kitchens, baths, playgrounds, and more.
 All the royal kids were born and raised in the confines of an imperial harem.
-Despite being a closely guarded space, it was open to speculations, intrigue and politics.
+Despite being a closely guarded space, it was open to speculations, intrigue, and politics.

 Objectives: